Shoaib Akhtar: Other controversies

 In August 2007, Akhtar was reported to have used foul language against Pakistan Cricket Board protesting the imposing of fine of Rs.
 300,000 for indiscipline during the national camp in Karachi.
-In the week before the inaugural World Twenty20, held in South Africa, Akhtar was rumoured to have hit Pakistani teammate Mohammad Asif with a bat after an argument in the dressing room.
+In the week before the inaugural World Twenty20, held in South Africa, Akhtar was rumored to have hit Pakistani teammate Mohammad Asif with a bat after an argument in the dressing room.
 It started after Akhtar was ridiculed by Asif and Shahid Afridi for comparing himself with Imran Khan.
 After the initial inquiry, Akhtar was found to be at fault and was subsequently recalled from the Twenty20 World Cup squad and was sent home.
 He was also banned for 5 matches by the Pakistan Cricket Board.
 Akhtar later claimed that Afridi was responsible for the fight, saying "He made some ill remarks about my family.
 And I could not tolerate them."
 Afridi however, denied these allegations adding that Asif would have suffered more injuries but for his intervention.
-Even Asif chipped in saying that Akhtar was lying and that "Shahid Afridi had nothing to do with the fight", saying that "he has not apologised to me."
+Even Asif chipped in saying that Akhtar was lying and that "Shahid Afridi had nothing to do with the fight", saying that "he has not apologized to me."